Volatility index

 ```sql

-WITH dvol AS (
+dvol AS (

-toStartOfDay(timestamp) AS day,
+SELECT toStartOfDay(timestamp) AS day, avg(close) AS dvol_close

 FROM public_data.volatility_index

-AND timestamp >= now() - INTERVAL 30 DAY
+AND timestamp < toDate(now()) - INTERVAL 30 DAY

 GROUP BY day